metabase/metabase/docs/operations-guide/running-metabase-on-debian.md

 Create your `/etc/default/metabase` environment config file and open it in your editor:

+    # Create our configuration file
     $ sudo touch /etc/default/metabase

+    # Set access permissions on the metabase configuration file
+    $ sudo chmod 640 /etc/default/metabase

+    # Open the file for editing (try nano if unsure)
     $ sudo <your-editor> /etc/default/metabase

 In `/etc/default/metabase`, replace configurable items (they look like `<some-var-name>`) with values sensible for your system.
 Some Metabase configs have available options, some of which are shown below, separated by `|` symbols: